flatpage/ghptest/README.md

 ## Welcome to flatpage.cf for testing  GitHub Pages

+Valerie was here and she hacked my beautiful website :( <boohoo>

 Visit this site [here](https://flatpage.github.io/ghptest/).

 You can use the [editor on GitHub](https://github.com/flatpage/ghptest/edit/master/README.md) to maintain and preview the content for your website in Markdown files.